aregm/icl/README.md

 In addition to a local ICL cluster, there are scripts to create multi node ICL clusters in AWS, GCP.
 We also support deploying ICL into an existing Kubernetes or OpenShift clusters, provisioning bare-metal machines.
 Check our documentation at https://aregm.github.io/icl/.

+## Component diagram

+ICL can be a backbone of your company infrastructure, here is a component diagram which shows how it works for us.